 If you are currently on a payment plan with the IRS, paying down your tax bill, the IRS is allowing you to skip payments until July of 2020 with no penalty.
 This is a “grace period,” enacted specifically to help the public cope with the economic fallout from the COVID-19 pandemic.
 However, interest on the debt will still accrue.

 To suspend IRS payments, you might need to contact your banking representative to issue a stop payment on amounts currently bound for the IRS, since phones might be down during this time.
-If you’re making IRS payments via mailed checks or online money transfer, you can quit making those until July of 2020.
+If you’re making IRS payments via mailed checks or online money transfers, you can quit making those until July of 2020.

 Cases assigned revenue officers will continue

 If your IRS case is already in Collections or in process of resolving a balance due, the case will go forward.
 If you are assigned to a Revenue Officer, the case will proceed as normal without you doing anything.
 And if you want the grace period to apply during the pandemic, you will have to contact the Revenue Officer to work out arrangements.

 Do not assume that your case is open to the grace period if you are assigned to a Revenue Officer.
 Contact them and be sure you have their word, rather than just ignoring them.